• Skip to primary navigation

 • Sauté the veggies first - This builds a deep, caramelized flavor.

-• Let it simmer for at least 20 minutes – The longer it cooks, the better the taste.
+• Let it simmer for at least 20 minutes - The longer it cooks, the better the taste, simmering gently over low heat for best flavor extraction.

-• Use high-quality tomatoes – A good brand of canned tomatoes makes a huge difference.
+• Use high-quality tomatoes - A good brand of canned tomatoes makes a huge difference, such as whole peeled San Marzano or other plum-style tomatoes for richer sweetness and lower acidity.

 • Add pasta just before serving - This keeps it from getting too soft.